Skip to main content

 Playback Edit Modes: Overview

 Playback is built so that everything you see is useful in live performance.
-To keep the customization of your setlist easy to access, we have built out 7 Edit Modes with specific purposes.
-Tap the Edit button and then select and edit mode from the edit menu drawer (Screenshot below).
+To keep the customization of your setlist easy to access, there are 7 available edit modes with specific purposes.
+Tap the Edit button in the top-right of the interface, and then select an edit mode from the edit menu drawer (Screenshot below).

 1. Setlist / Song Map: The primary Edit Mode which allows for song specific changes, song order, and song section editing.
 Setlist Edit can also be accessed by quick tapping Edit.